EpigenomeInformatics/exposure_atlas_manuscript/README.md

-# Dissecting the Epigenome Dynamics of Human Immune Cells Upon Viral and Chemical Exposure at Single-Cell Resolution
+# Integrated, multimodal, single-cell analysis of epigenetic dynamics in immune cells upon viral and chemical exposure

 Supporting repository for the manuscript of the same name.